-Local Authorities prepare Local Area Plans (LAPs) and Masterplans (MPs) to outline their policies and objectives for land use and development management in local areas-over a six-year period.
+Local Authorities prepare Local Area Plans (LAPs) and Masterplans (MPs) to outline their policies and objectives for land use and development management in local areas.
 LAPs and MPs generally include flood risk information in the form of a Strategic Flood Risk Assessment (SFRA).